Pantonym/DV300Term2/README.md

 <!-- Future Implementation -->
 ### Future Implementation
+* Allow other story types to be added, such as poems or long stories.
+* Allow multiple chapters to be added to stories, even short stories.

+### Future Implementation - Implemented For Portfolio
 * Refactor the database to use subcollections.
   * Refactored the users database, as well as adding years for every leaderboard so that previous entries are not lost each year.
-* Allow other story types to be added, such as poems or long stories.
-* Allow multiple chapters to be added to stories, even short stories.
 * Add another collection that stores published stories without relying on the leaderboards collection, allowing all past stories to be saved (not just the winning three stories).
+  * Completed through adding a previousLeaders collection, which acts as the container for 1stm 2bd and 3rd places for each genre, for each year, while allowing the normal leaderboards database to remain as it is.
+* Add data to a story that has its publishing year, allowing users to correctly interact with previous years' items.
+  * In addition, the database no longer uses fixed years but rather saves the year a competition was first introduced, then loops to get each year after that start date.
+This means that admins don't have to update the static years each year, only adding the start year once.

 <!-- Final Outcome -->
 ## Final Outcome